asryansergey/easyFridayFuzz/README.md

-# easyFuzz
+# easyFridayFuzz
-Creating "easyFuzz" for fun and learning
+*easyFridayFuzz* is just for fun and learning.